Kunal-Nare/enterprise-search-with-amazon-kendra-workshop/README.md

 # Enterprise Search with Amazon Kendra

+This lab is provided as part of **[AWS Innovate AI/ML Edition](https://aws.amazon.com/events/aws-innovate/machine-learning/)**, click [here](https://github.com/phonghuule/aws-innovate-ai-ml) to explore the full list of hands-on labs.

+ℹ️ You will run this lab in your own AWS account.
+Please follow directions at the end of the lab to remove resources to avoid future costs.

+## Overview
 In this workshop we will be using Amazon Kendra to setup our own Enterprise Search instance, index HTML/PDF content in Amazon S3, and use a variety of query types to return accurate search results for end users.

 **Note: Amazon Kendra pricing and free tier information is available at https://aws.amazon.com/kendra/pricing/.
 You should delete your index after you are done with this workshop to avoid Kendra related charges.**